Bang & Olufsen: Recent history

-Because of the economic crisis of 2008 the company experienced a sharp decline in sales and announced significant losses; between 2008 and 2009, annual revenue declined from $853 million to $528 million, and its stock price dropped from $52 to $8.50.
+Because of the 2008 financial crisis, the company experienced a sharp decline in sales and announced significant losses; between 2008 and 2009, annual revenue declined from $853 million to $528 million, and its stock price dropped from $52 to $8.50.
 A restructuring plan included 300 layoffs in Denmark on 21 October 2008, and the abandonment of development of new mobile phones, MP3 players, and standalone systems like DVD2 and HDR2.
 Instead, the company focused on its traditional strengths: high-quality audio and video products as well as sound systems for the automotive industry.
 B&O returned to profitability in 2010.

 In January 2015, B&O revealed that the firm would consider bid approaches from competitors due to a profit warning issued at the end of 2014.

-In March 2015, HP Inc. announced that B&O would become the company's new premium audio partner for its computers and other devices.
+In March 2015, HP Inc. announced that B&O would become the company's new premium audio partner for its computers and other devices after Beats takeover by Apple.

 In May 2015, Harman International announced the completion of its acquisition of Bang & Olufsen's car audio business.

 In March 2017, Tymphany, an audio ODM based in Hong Kong and with manufacturing operations in Dongchen, announced the acquisition of the engineering and manufacturing operation in the Czech Republic from Bang & Olufsen.

 In Aug 2017, LG announced that B&O would become the company's new premium audio partner for its mobile devices.

 In January 2020, Bang & Olufsen A/S reported its third consecutive quarterly loss as the Danish hi-fi maker struggled with a buildup of inventory after consumers balked at buying $500 headphones.

+In 2023, Bang & Olufsen delivered a record-high gross margin and an improved EBIT margin for 2023/24 despite a decline in revenue.
+Group revenue was DKK 2,588m, 5% down year-on-year.